guming3d/Content-Understanding-post-process/README.md

 - **No transcriptions generated**: Check Azure Speech Service subscription status and network connectivity.
 - **Selling point extraction issues**: Verify Azure OpenAI credentials, deployment name, and service status.
 Check logs for errors from the OpenAI API.
 - **Segment merging not working**: Ensure a correctly formatted `video_name.mp4.json` file exists in the `inputs/` directory for the respective video.
+- **Frontend not loading**: Check that you've installed the npm dependencies and that the server is running correctly.
+- **Segments not displaying in frontend**: Verify that the JSON file has the correct format with `merged_segments`, `unmerged_segments`, and `final_segments` arrays.

 ## File Structure